abhijeetsharma200/OpenCV-Wiki/TIM-VX-Backend-For-Running-OpenCV-On-NPU.md

 - (Recommanded) Compile OpenCV together with TIM-VX.
 - Compile OpenCV with TIM-VX library installed previously.

+NOTE: we also provide [two dockerfiles](https://gist.github.com/fengyuentau/bf9e54f80dbec4cc0ea13b8f8a985f0b) for building on x86_64 simulator and cross-compiling for Khadas VIM3.

 ## Requirements

 Before compiling, make sure you have the following dependencies installed: